Sony Honda Mobility: Models

-Afeela prototype
+Afeela 1

-Revealed in January 2023, the Afeela prototype is a four-door sedan that will be available for pre-order in the first half of 2025, while initial shipments will be delivered to customers in North America in the spring of 2026.
+In January 2023 at CES, the concept version of the Afeela 1, the Afeela prototype, was revealed.
+It is a four-door sedan that was announced to be available for pre-order in the first half of 2025, while initial shipments will be delivered to customers in North America in the spring of 2026.
 It has 45 cameras and sensors inside and outside the vehicle to ensure its safety and security.
-At the same time, Qualcomm's system-on-a-chip technology, including their Snapdragon digital chassis, will be used by the vehicle, while the cockpit and software architecture has been enabled by Elektrobit Automotive, who also collaborated with Sony on software and UX for the Sony Vision-S, the electronics giant's first prototype.
+It will utilize Qualcomm Snapdragon SoC hardware to run its infotainment systems, while the cockpit and software architecture has been developed by Elektrobit Automotive, who also collaborated with Sony on software and UX for the Sony Vision-S, its first prototype.
+The company will also integrate Epic Games' Unreal Engine into the vehicle's infotainment systems.
 The car will be manufactured at one of Honda's North American plants.

-The company will also integrate Epic Games' Unreal Engine, a 3D computer graphics game engine, into their vehicles to help visualize in-car communication, safety, and entertainment.
+The Afeela prototype appears as a playable vehicle in Gran Turismo 10, added to the game in version 1.46; additionally, the production version of the car was added in version 1.62.